pyrevitlabs/pyRevit/README.md

 # pyRevit for Autodesk Revit

-pyRevit really has two sides:
+pyRevit has two goals:
-- It is a script `__RPS__userSetup.py` that automates the process of creating user interface for your IronPython scripts
+- It is a script `__RPS__userSetup.py` that automates the process of creating user interface for your IronPython scripts.
+Creating a button is as easy as adding a `.py` script to the pyRevit folder.
-- It is also hoping to be an IronPython package `import pyRevit` that will provide easier access to Revit's API, through a command prompt style object-oriented framework acting on the current document database.
-As an example, ` Sheet['A201'].Rename('A202')`
+- It is also hoping to be an IronPython package e.g `import pyRevit` that will provide easier access to Revit's API, through a command-prompt-style object-oriented framework acting on the current document database. e.g `Sheet['A201'].Rename('A202')`

 ## Setup process

 Setup is very easy but a few important points first:
   - This tool requires installation of most recent version of [RevitPythonShell](https://github.com/architecture-building-systems/revitpythonshell) (with `__file__` property defined)
-  - These scripts are only tested under WINDOWS OS (7,8,10) and REVIT 2015-2016.
+  -  Scripts are only tested under WINDOWS OS (7,8,10) and REVIT 2015-2016.
-  - These scripts create their temporary files (e.g. the dynamic DLL module that contains the commands for each script) under user %temp% folder.
+  -  Scripts create their temporary files (e.g. the dynamic DLL module that contains the commands for each script) under user %temp% folder.
 But at every startup it'll cleanup after itself.

 Now the setup process:
 - Download and extract to your machine and place under a folder of your choice.